 If the death was referred to a Coroner, they will give you a relevant reference number to use when booking an appointment.

-Please note: only a relative of the deceased, or someone present at the death, can register the death.
+Please note: only a relative of the deceased or someone present at the death will be permitted to register the death.

 What the Registrar needs to know

 The registrar will ask you the following information on the telephone, so make sure you have it to hand.

 - Place of Death